EthanCharlesFlood/GetAJobInSpace/README.md

 # JavaScript-Project

-## A Simple Endless Runner
+## Get a Job IN SPACE

-  For my javascript project I intend to make a simple endless runnner.
-I intend to implement spritesheets/sprites to give the game an office theme of a hiring manager avoiding overeager job applicants/or a job applicant avoiding pitfalls.
-General theme decided haven't zeroed in on specifics yet.
+  Do you want a job?
+How about a job in space?
+This endless runner utilizes jQuery, Canvas, HTML5, and JavaScript to create opportunities for you to avoid the pitfalls of the job hunt and if you are lucky enough get a job in space.

 ## Features & MVPs

-[] Start and pause functioning game.
+[] Functioning game.

 [] Infinite scrolling with player sprite moving with screen.

-[] Jumping ability with semi-random seeded obstacles to avoid.
+[] Ability of player character to navigate screen and avoid randomly seeded obstacles.

-[] Scoring based on number of jumps or distance traveled
+[] Scoring based on distance traveled with locally stored high score.

 ## WireFrames